jag18729/CPP-In-College/README.md

-Sure, here's a streamlined README.md focused specifically on the Project 1 "Grade Calculator" that you mentioned, without references to other projects or the overarching course directory.

----

 # Grade Calculator Project

 This project contains the Grade Calculator program which is designed to calculate the grade percentage based on scores provided for projects, quizzes, homework, and midterms.